-This topic shows you how to join a Windows VM to a Managed Microsoft AD domain.
+This document shows you how to install Remote Server Administration Tools (RSAT), and then join a Windows VM to a Managed Microsoft AD domain.

 Before you begin

 Create an Active Directory domain as explained in Quickstart: Creating a domain.

 - Create the VM with a version of Windows that is supported by Managed Microsoft AD.

 - Create the VM in the project that hosts your Managed Microsoft AD domain.
 If there is a Shared VPC that is an authorized network, you can alternatively create the VM in any of its service projects.

 - Create the VM on a VPC network that is peered with the Managed Microsoft AD domain.

 Installing Remote Server Administration Tools (RSAT)

 Before you can join the VM to the domain, you must install the necessary tools on it.
 You only need to complete these additional steps once per Managed Microsoft AD domain.

 To install the RSAT that are required for Active Directory, complete the following steps: